evan-carr-sap/sbpa-workshop/0 Onboarding and Installation/README.md

 # ONBOARD TO SAP BUILD PROCESS AUTOMATION LANDSCAPE

-You need 3 components as requirements to be able to run the entire workshop.
+You need 4 components as requirements to be able to run the entire workshop.
    - an access to an SAP Build Process Automation tenant: Lobby & Process Builder
    - a Windows machine with Desktop Agent installed
+   - a S/4HANA system accessible via BTP Destination
    - an excel file with Business Data (Sales Orders)

 ## Lobby and Process Builder access